Dental Fillings and Bonding

 • Long-lasting and can withstand the forces of chewing

-Disadvantages of Gold Fillings
+Gold Fillings Disadvantages

 • The most expensive option for fillings